CoderandHacker69/Chill-Hub/README.md

 Note, this cannot be blocked becuase it uses something that almost every sso website uses I made this by myself with a little borrowing.

-Also, You can embed just the html in google sites and then you have unblocked games!
+Also, You can embed just the html in google sites and then you have unblocked games (The index/html works just fine by itself)!